-At what location and how many, is the production being shot, and how much time will each shot (and the total shots) require to complete?
+At what location and number of locations, is the production being shot?
+How much time will each shot (and the total shots) require to complete?
 Can weather be an obstacle?
-How much time is needed for set-up and teardown, and what props (i.e. furniture, cars, etc.) are going to be used?
-Will a barrier be needed to help protect the integrity of the shoot?
-Will you need to rent a studio, and if so, how large and with what kind of devices?
+How much time is needed for set-up and tear-down?
+What props (i.e. furniture, cars, etc.) will be used?
+Is a barrier needed to help protect the integrity of the shoot?
+Will you need to rent a studio, and if so, what size and kinds of devices?
 Is a stage or platform needed?
 These all have to be factored to the investment amount of your videos.

 9-Audio + Image files / Licensing:

 What do music tracks cost?
-Quality music for your videos can be found for under $100 or $200 and custom audio can range from a cool $1,000 to tens of thousands, depending on the musician(s), band and demand.
-As is with audio, using licensed images and media can often be a more cost efficient path as well.
+Quality music for your videos can be found for under $100 or $200.
+Custom audio can range from a cool $1,000 to tens of thousands, depending on the musician(s), band and demand.
+As is with audio, using licensed images and media is often a more cost efficient path.
 In addition to the files themselves, another factor which can influence your videos bottom line is the amount of time it can take to locate the appropriate material to best fit your video’s message.
-The more material required, also means more time as well.
+More material, generally means more time as well.

 11-Rendering / Uploading:

 OK, so we promptly reach the stage where we have your final edit complete on our editing application, now what?
-Once your videos make the final edit phase, they will have to be rendered (processed) to a format for you to display (e.g. web, TV, social media) and for final delivery.
-The videos may likely have to be uploaded somewhere (i.e. server, YouTube, TV media suppliers, social media, etc.).
+Once your videos reach the final edit phase, they will have to be rendered (processed) to the varying formats where they will be displayed (e.g. TV, social media networks).
+The videos will likely need to be uploaded, and on multiple networks (i.e. server, YouTube, TV media suppliers, social media, etc.).
 Will your video be on the web?
 If so, where?
 The greater number of ‘destinations’, typically means greater kinds of ‘delivery’, as well as more time.
 This, along with digital storage, takes time and drive (digital) space which may affect your investment amount.

 Nobody likes paying taxes or miscellaneous fees, but as is the case with just about everything we purchase, those fees are there.
-Your videos will likely be no different and also have delivery, insurance, travel costs, transportation, hair and makeup, etc. All items need to be added to the overall cost of your production.
+Your videos will likely be no different and also have delivery, insurance, travel costs, transportation, hair and makeup, etc. An overall cost of your production should include all items.